UA Parking & Transportation

-- Payment is due by date indicated in eBill delivered via email.
+- Payment is due by the date indicated in your eBill delivered via email.

 - How do I cancel my permit request after the registration period is over?
 Is there a penalty for late cancellations?

 - There is no penalty for late cancellations.
-If you would like to cancel your permit, please contact Customer Relations at PTS-ParkingInformation@email.arizona.edu
+If you would like to cancel your permit, please contact Customer Relations here.

-- How do I submit a permit change after I've completed my pre-registration?
+- How do I submit a permit change?

-- If you are a current permit holder, you may go online and add yourself to a waitlist.
-Please note, that when you make a change of your choices, the date and time for your entry will be the actual date you make the request.
-Our permits are assigned on a first come, first served basis.
+- You may go online and add yourself to a waitlist, if available.
+Please note that when you make a waitlist request, the date and time for your entry will be the actual date you make the request.
+Our permits are assigned on a first-come, first-served basis.

 - How do I correct wrong information?
 What is the procedure?